-In the event that students may not be able to physically obtain items directly from the Library a system is in place to enable you to reserve books in advance of a stay in Dublin.
-Ideally materials borrowed/reserved should be returned to the Library within the due date.
-If you cannot get them back to the Library in person then you should leave them on the table in CITI as soon as you can, where the designated student rep. for this purpose, or a member of the Library staff, will take them back.
-Please do bear in mind your fellow students may also need to borrow books, so the preference is that you get them back to the Library as soon as you can.
+In the event that students may not be able to physically obtain items directly from the Library, a system is in place to enable you to reserve books in advance of a stay in Dublin.
+Access to a Book Cupboard, within CITI, allows for the requesting and return of items outside of Library hours.
+Please do bear in mind your fellow students may also need to borrow books, so the preference is that you get them back to the Library, either directly or through the Book Cupboard, by the due date.
+Please email the Library that a return has been made through the Book Cupboard.

-The Library is currently open to students and staff on Tuesdays, Wednesdays and Thursday, 10am-12.45pm; and 1.30pm-4.30pm but this may change later in the academic calendar.
+The Library is open to students and staff Monday to Friday, 10am-12.30pm; and 1.30pm-4.15pm.
+Students will be advised of any closures or additional opening hours